hashicorp/nomad/website/source/docs/job-specification/reschedule.html.md

 `reschedule` stanzas are specified, they are merged with the group stanza taking the highest precedence and then the job.

-Nomad will attempt to schedule the task on another node.
-It uses a penalty score to prefer nodes on which the task has not been previously tried on.
+Nomad will attempt to schedule the task on another node if any of its allocation statuses become "failed".
+It uses a penalty score to prefer nodes on which the task has not been previously run on.

 ```hcl
 job "docs" {